Gordian adjacency for torus knots: Unknotting on the torus and proof of Theorem

-Let $F$ be a surface.
-In what follows a closed smooth curve $c:[0,1]\to F$ is called \emph{presimple} if its lift $\tilde{c}: \R\to\tilde{F}$ to the universal cover $\tilde{F}$ of $F$ is injective and if $c$ is homotopic to a simple closed curve.
-A knot in $F\times\R$ that is isotopic to a knot that projects to a simple closed curve on $F$ is called \emph{unknotted}.
-There is at most one unknot (up to isotopy) in every homotopy class of closed curves in $F\times\R$. \begin{lemma} For every presimple curve $c$ in $S^1\times S^1$ there is a knot $O$ in $S^1\times S^1\times\R$ that projects to $c$ on $S^1\times S^1$ and that is unknotted. \end{lemma} In terms of knot diagrams, Lemma~\ref{lemma:entknotendurchwechselnderhaelftederKreuzungen} means that if a knot $K$ in $S^1\times S^1\times \R$ is given by a presimple diagram with $n$ crossings on $S^1\times S^1$, then one can get the diagram of the unknot by changing at most $\lfloor\frac{n}{2}\rfloor$ of the $n$ crossings.
 To prove this, we use Lemma~\ref{lemma:entknotendurchwechselnderhaelftederKreuzungen} to get the unknot $O$ with the same diagram as $K$, except it differs in the choice of crossings.
 If this new diagram differs from the original one in less than half of the crossings, we are done.
 Otherwise we switch all crossings in the diagram of $O$ yielding a knot diagram of a knot $\overline{O}$.
 The knot $\overline{O}$ is also unknotted, as the following shows.
 Let $H_t$ be an isotopy that changes $O$ to a knot that projects to a simple closed curve on $S^1\times S^1$.
 Then parametrize $\overline{O}$ in $S^1\times S^1\times\R$ exactly the same way as $O$, except changing the sign in the $\R$ coordinate.
-The same isotopy $H_t$ as for $O$ (with a change of sign in the last coordinate) shows that $\overline{O}$ is unknotted.
+The same isotopy $H_t$ as for $O$ (with a change of sign in the last coordinate) shows that $\overline{O}$ is unknotted. \end{Remark}